 Dear [COMPANY OR HR CONTACT],

 I am a provider who services your company’s children diagnosed with autism.
-BlueSprig provides medically essential applied behavior analysis (ABA) for the treatment of autism.
+[YOUR COMPANY] provides medically essential applied behavior analysis (ABA) for the treatment of autism.
 Your employee’s child [or employees’ children] (my clients) have been receiving ABA through [COMPANY]’S health plan benefits.
 Since services began, the children I serve have learned the following skills: list all skills here.
 Their families report that their lives have improved in the following ways since ABA therapy began: list all the ways here.
 Interrupting this progress will interfere with their ability to continue to make gains thus potentially elongating stay of care.
 Additionally, many of my clients engage in behaviors that are life threatening such as self-injury and elopement.
 Impeding access to services greatly increases risks associated with [his/her] autism.

 Since COVID-19 has come to the United States, our ABA services were significantly affected.
 Because of the pandemic, our services have had to change because list all the ways here.